North–South differences in the Korean language: Word stems in compound words

 In the first example, in the South, the 올 /|ol|/ part shows that the etymological origin is forgotten, and the word is written as pronounced as 올바르다 /[olbaɾɯda]/ olbareuda, but in the North, the first part is seen to come from 옳다 olt'a /|olh.ta|/ and thus the whole word is written 옳바르다 olbarŭda (pronounced the same as in the South).
-Conversely, in the second example, the South spelling catches the word as the combination of 벚 beot and 꽃 kkot, but in the North, this is no longer recognised and thus the word is written as pronounced as 벗꽃 pŏtkkot.
+Conversely, in the second example, the South spelling catches the word as the combination of 벚 beot and 꽃 kkot, but in the North, this is no longer recognized and thus the word is written as pronounced as 벗꽃 pŏtkkot.

 Spacing

 In the South, the rules of spacing are not very clear-cut, but in the North, these are very precise.
 In general, compared to the North, the writing in the South tends to include more spacing.
 One likely explanation is that the North remains closer to the Sinitic orthographical heritage, where spacing is less of an issue than with a syllabary or alphabet such as Hangul.
 The main differences are indicated below.